nobrowning/dns-native-agent-naming-resolution/draft-cui-dns-native-agent-naming-resolution.md

 ## Recommended SVCB Publication Strategy

 - Publishers SHOULD keep each SVCB RRSet compact and avoid excessive per-version record expansion.
-- When many versions exist, publishers SHOULD keep only stable externally supported versions in DNS and move detailed capability/version matrices to external descriptors (`agent-desc` + `agent-desc-sha256` in TXT).
+- When many versions exist, publishers SHOULD keep only stable externally supported versions in DNS and move detailed capability/version matrices to external resolution manifests (`resolution-manifest` + `resolution-manifest-sha256` in TXT).
 - Publishers SHOULD keep endpoint migration agility by using shorter TTLs for SVCB than TXT.

 ## TTL Guidance